PPLSOpenResearch/PPLSOpenResearch.github.io/docs/codeReview.md

    - Language-dependent review
    - Receive feedback in 1-2 weeks

-For language-dependent review, our current team can help with projects using Python, R, MatLab, C++, Java, Linux, Docker, Singularity, and HTML/CSS.
+For language-dependent review, our current team can help with projects using Python, R, PHP, MatLab, C++, Java, Javascript, TypeScript, Linux, Docker, Singularity, and HTML/CSS.

 Please ensure that your review package includes: